danielrothschild/danielrothschild.github.io/_pages/37_Truthmakers and Language.md

 <div class="title"> CONTACT </div>

 The workshop is being organized jointly by Angelika, Daniel, Matt, and Simona.
 Contact Daniel for any questions.
+We are grateful to All Souls College, the Leverhulme Trust, and the UCL Department of Philosophy for sponsoring this event.

 <span class ="smaller">
 Image: Oskar Schlemmer, Raumtanz, Diagramm für Gestentanz, 1926